chiraag-nataraj/firejail-profiles/README.md

 * It can create a temporary profile which is completely empty (pass the path to any profile as the first argument, `1` as the second argument, and `0` as the third argument).
 * It can create a temporary profile and copy over files from another profile (pass the path to the profile which you wish to copy files from as the first argument and `1` as the second and third arguments).
 You can edit the list of files and folders to be copied over by editing the `$TOCOPY` variable.

+If you don't wish to use `systemd-run` (or don't run `systemd`), you can easily edit that part of the code.
+I use it because it's easy to prevent errors from `firefox` from trying to load the same profile twice (which would happen if I tried to use `--new-instance` on a currently-open `firefox` profile).
+You may also need to edit the list of additional libraries (the second argument to `compile_list`), since that list is what works for me on my system but may not be enough on yours.

 ## Profiles

 List of currently-supported programs: